 |Leader:||King Jigme Khesar Namgyel Wangchuck|

-One young student in Bhutan was kept from graduating from school for no other reason than her being a Christian.
+One young student was forced to repeat her final year for no other reason than the fact she was known to be a Christian.

 Pray for Bhutan

-- Pray with believers who violate the anti-conversion law by leaving the Buddhist faith.
-Pray that efforts to persecute Christians in Bhutan will actually strengthen and unite them.
+- Pray God will protect and strengthen believers who violate anti-conversion law by leaving the Buddhist faith.

-- Buddhism is Bhutan’s spiritual heritage and has been for centuries, as enshrined in its constitution.
-Through bureaucratic means, Christians continue to be rejected and persecuted.
-Pray that the Holy Spirit would loosen the hold of Buddhism on the country.
+- Buddhism is enshrined in Bhutan’s constitution.
+Pray the Holy Spirit would loosen the hold of Buddhism on the country.

 Stories from Bhutan

 She was given the choice to leave the family or leave Jesus Christ.